BustByte/coronastatus/README.md

 `yarn`

-4. Create a configuration file from the example provided in this repo
+4. Create a configuration file from the example provided in this repo.
+Check if an example config exist for your country in [config-examples/](config-examples), otherwise you can use `config.example.json`:

-`cp config.example.json config.json`
+`cp config.example.json config.json` or `cp config-examples/no-config.json config.json`

 5. Start the development webserver